April 05, 2022

 Protecting Microsoft Azure

-Datto continuity for Microsoft Azure is an enterprise-grade business continuity solution that helps protect and recover Microsoft Azure workloads.
+Datto Backup for Microsoft Azure is an enterprise-grade business continuity solution that helps protect and recover Microsoft Azure workloads.
 It offers hourly replication to the secure and private Datto cloud that minimises single-cloud risk and ensures instant recovery during downtime, cyber attacks and outages.